greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/milestone_planning_2_1.md

 ---
-title: "Create:Code Creation Group Milestone Planning"
+title: Create:Code Creation Group Milestone Planning
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/milestone_planning_2_1/
+description: ''
+linkTitle: Create:Code Creation Group Milestone Planning
+type: docs
 ---

 At GitLab and on the Code Creation team, we believe in a structured yet flexible approach to milestone planning to ensure that our engineering and product teams are aligned, focused, and able to deliver high-quality work efficiently.
 This page outlines our process for planning and preparing for milestones.